CREAR-ASBL/amuya-a/README.md

 ## Introduction
 Amuyaña is an Application that generates and designs **Tables of deductions** (*ToD*).
 The word *amuyaña* is a term in Aymara.

-A *ToD* is an abstract representation of a dynamism's evolution in the terms of the logic of the contradictory which is a formal logical system developped by french-romanian philosopher Stéphane Lupasco in the 1950's.
+A *ToD* is an abstract representation of a dynamism's evolution in the terms of the logic of the contradictory which is a formal logical system developed by french-romanian philosopher Stéphane Lupasco in the 1950's.
 His logic remains until today unknown to the vast majority of sciences, so this application also aims at spreading acknowledgement and recognition of Lupasco's work.

 The main purpose of this Application is to serve as a tool for organizing information in a scientific investigation that applies the logic of the contradictory.